 But First… Have you Chosen the Right Antivirus?

-A decent antivirus must provide all-inclusive protection with several layers of defense against both traditional and more modern threats, such as ransomware, network attacks and risky websites.
-Alongside identifying known infections, it must also be able to spot zero-day viruses.
-High-quality security programs will guarantee protection for over 99% of threats.
-Top products include Norton, Bitdefender, and McAfee, all of which scored 100% on our most recent tests.
+A decent antivirus must provide all-inclusive protection with several layers of defense against all known threats, such as ransomware, network attacks and dodgy websites.
+Alongside identifying known infections, it must also be able to spot zero-day viruses – new ones that are still being created each day.

-Once you’re certain you know what you’re looking for from your antivirus and you’ve made the purchase, follow our step-by-step guide for easy set-up and installation:
+Once you’re certain you know what you’re looking for from your antivirus and you’ve made the purchase, follow our step-by-step guide for easy set-up and installation.
+If you have not yet selected an antivirus and want our recommendation, go with Avast’s free version.

 How to Install an Antivirus on Windows